-- ment, experimental and quasi-experimental designs, causal inference, interpretation of data, and research ethics. - PSYC 6330 (3).
+PSYC 6330 (3).
 SEMINAR IN PSYCHOPHARMACOLOGY.
-Introduces psychotropic drugs and their uses, with a focus on the relationship between psychology and psychiatry in practice. - PSYC 6331 (3).
+Introduces psychotropic drugs and their uses, with a focus on the relationship between psychology and psychiatry in practice.

+PSYC 6331 (3).
 PSYCHOTHERAPY PRACTICUM I. Combined didactic/lecture and laboratory practicum experience for second-year graduate students.
-Emphasis is placed on assessment of and brief psychotherapy for medical patients in the Baylor Hospital Trauma Unit. - PSYC 6332 (3).
+Emphasis is placed on assessment of and brief psychotherapy for medical patients in the Baylor Hospital Trauma Unit.

+PSYC 6332 (3).
 PSYCHOTHERAPY PRACTICUM II.
 Continuation into the second term of a combined didactic/lecture and laboratory practicum experience for second-year graduate students.
-Emphasis is placed on assessment of and brief psychotherapy for medical patients in the Baylor Hospital Trauma Unit. - PSYC 6334 (3).
+Emphasis is placed on assessment of and brief psychotherapy for medical patients in the Baylor Hospital Trauma Unit.

+PSYC 6334 (3).
 SEMINAR IN DEVELOPMENTAL PSYCHOPATHOLOGY.
-Advanced seminar examining theories and data on psychopathology in childhood and adolescence. - PSYC 6340 (3).
+Advanced seminar examining theories and data on psychopathology in childhood and adolescence.

+PSYC 6340 (3).
 PSYCHOBIOLOGY OF EMOTION.
 This course will provide students an empirically-based foundation in the psychobiology processes involved in human emotion, including anger, fear, anxiety, and depression.
-These will serve as important foundations underlying interventions for clinically elevated levels of these emotions. - PSYC 6351 (3).
+These will serve as important foundations underlying interventions for clinically elevated levels of these emotions.

+PSYC 6351 (3).
 THEORIES AND METHODS OF PSYCHOTHERAPY.
 Discussion of research concerning the efficacy and effectiveness of individual psychotherapy; discussion about and training in the major theoretical methods of individual psychotherapy; ethics of individual psychotherapy.
-Open to psychology graduate students only. - PSYC 6353 (3).
+Open to psychology graduate students only.

+PSYC 6353 (3).
 INTEGRATIVE PSYCHOLOGICAL ASSESSMENT.
 Application of psychological methods to the study of the individual; rationale of test construction and interpretation; problems in the prediction of human behavior; and theory and practice in psychological assessment techniques to measure personality, intelligence, and behavior.
 The focus throughout is on the integration of diverse sources of data to better inform psychodiagnostic decision-making.
-Open to psychology graduate students only. - PSYC 6354 (3).
+Open to psychology graduate students only.

+PSYC 6354 (3).
 ASSESSMENT PRACTICUM.
-Assessment Practicum is the on-campus practicum course for Ph.D. students to learn to administer and interpret cognitive, achievement, personality, and behavioral psychological tests, conduct feedback sessions, and generate appropriate reports.
-Instructor consent and Ph.D. student status required. - PSYC 6355 (3).
+On-campus practicum for Ph.D. students to learn to administer and interpret cognitive, achievement, personality, and behavioral psychological tests; to conduct feedback sessions; and to generate appropriate reports.
+Instructor consent and Ph.D. student status required.

+PSYC 6355 (3).
 METHODS OF PSYCHOTHERAPY/ASSESSMENT.
-Emphasizes fundamental clinical skills of interviewing and diagnostic assessment. - PSYC 6356 (3).
+Emphasizes fundamental clinical skills of interviewing and diagnostic assessment.

+PSYC 6356 (3).
 THEORIES AND METHODS OF COUPLE AND FAMILY THERAPY.
 Introduction to theories of marriage, family, and divorce counseling.
-Also, research on these approaches, with a focus on the types of interaction between spouses and between family members. - PSYC 6357 (3).
+Also, research on these approaches, with a focus on the types of interaction between spouses and between family members.

+PSYC 6357 (3).
 SEMINAR IN INTERVIEWING SKILLS.
-This is a three-hour credit course designed for Ph.
-D. and M.A. students in psychology.
-Students will be taught interviewing techniques, basic supportive counseling skills, and effective communication and planning of clinical therapy sessions.
-This course will employ didactic and experiential methods of instruction. - PSYC 6360 (3).
+For Ph.D. and M.A. students in psychology.
+Students are taught interviewing techniques, basic supportive counseling skills, and effective communication and planning of clinical therapy sessions.
+Employs didactic and experiential methods of instruction.

+PSYC 6360 (3).
 ETHICS IN PSYCHOLOGY.
 Reviews the current ethical code of conduct followed by professional psychologists.
-Ethical principles will be discussed in terms of their legal, social, and philosophical relevance. - PSYC 6361 (3).
+Ethical principles will be discussed in terms of their legal, social, and philosophical relevance.

+PSYC 6361 (3).
 ASSESSMENT PRACTICUM II.
-Second term of an on-campus practicum course for Ph.D. students to learn to administer and interpret a variety of psychological tests, conduct feedback sessions, and generate reports based upon these assessments. - PSYC 6362 (3).
+Second term of an on-campus practicum course for Ph.D. students to learn to administer and interpret a variety of psychological tests, to conduct feedback sessions, and to generate reports based upon these assessments.

+PSYC 6362 (3).
 ADVANCED SPECIAL TOPICS.
-An advanced seminar on selected topics in various sub-areas of psychological research. - PSYC 6371 (3).
+An advanced seminar on selected topics in various sub-areas of psychological research.

+PSYC 6371 (3).
 RESEARCH ON PSYCHOLOGY.
 Supervised individual empirical research on selected problems.
-A research proposal must be submitted to and approved by the instructor before admission. - PSYC 6372 (3).
+A research proposal must be submitted to and approved by the instructor before admission.

+PSYC 6372 (3).
 RESEARCH IN PSYCHOLOGY.
 Supervised individual empirical research on selected problems.
 A research proposal must be submitted to and approved by the instructor before admission.